 As we have said before, nothing is better than getting suggestions directly from the fountainhead.

-People often overlook Google Correlate and its ability to generate an ample list of keywords.
+People often overlook Google Trends and its ability to generate an ample list of keywords.

 It does this by allowing you to find related keywords or phrases.
 This can be particularly helpful for finding longtail keywords.